-Revenue includes expenses billed to clients, and revenues related to billings to other EYG member firms.
+Revenue represents combined revenues, and includes expenses billed to clients, and revenues related to billings to other EYG member firms.
 Revenue amounts disclosed in this report include revenues from both audit and non-audit clients.

-Revenue is presented in accordance with our internal management information requirements and included for revenues from:
+Revenue included for revenues from: